Extra Music Practice Hours Don’t Equate to Perfection

 Letting my students (and their parents) know that we can make mistakes helps them breathe a little easier.
 We trust each other in the process of learning new skills.
 We understand that each new skill takes time.
 This freedom to be real, makes them want to come back.
 They are validated in their humanity.
 It’s okay, to take our time.

 Let’s make music practice consistent and fun.
 Let’s give plenty of smiles, and praise for the good things we catch.
 Let’s give stickers liberally.
-Let’s tell jokes and have funny contests.
+Let’s tell jokes and have fun contests.
 We must laugh at ourselves, and laugh together.

 I am always trying to think of ways to make practice more fun, but it truly starts with loving even our sour notes.
 Because those sour notes are teaching us what the beautiful notes sound like.
 They show us what we can do differently when given the safe space to try again.
+Practice makes better.